Raigam Tele'es: 8th Raigam Tele'es 2011

 The Press Conference for the 8th Raigam Tele Awards Ceremony was held on 10 January 2012 at the Grand Oriental Hotel.
 The Awards ceremony was celebrated on 11 May 2012 at the Grand Banquet Hall of Waters Edge.
-In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Bimal Jayakody and best teledrama actress was Damitha Abeyratne.
+In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Bimal Jayakody and the best teledrama actress was Damitha Abeyratne.
 In the popular award category, Saranga Disasekara won the most popular actor award, whereas Nehara Peiris won the most popular actress award for the fourth consecutive year.
 The Prathibha Prabha award was given to the veteran actor, scriptwriter and novelist Tony Ranasinghe.
 Out of the awards given, the teledrama Swayanjatha won many awards including best actress, supporting actor, best female singer and best music director.

 9th Raigam Tele'es 2012

 The Press Conference for the 9th Raigam Tele Awards Ceremony was held on 27 February 2013 at the Sri Lanka Foundation Institute, Colombo.
 The Awards ceremony was celebrated on 17 May 2013 at the Water's Edge.
 57 awards were given at the ceremony.
-568 applications were considered for the awards, which is recorded as the most number of applications received for the Raigam Tele'es.
-In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Sriyantha Mendis and best teledrama actress was Kanchana Mendis.
+568 applications were considered for the awards, which is recorded as the largest number of applications received for the Raigam Tele'es.
+In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Sriyantha Mendis and the best teledrama actress was Kanchana Mendis.
 In the popular award category, Saranga Disasekara won the most popular actor award for the second consecutive time, whereas Asha Edirisinghe won the most popular actress award.
 The Prathibha Prabha award was given to veteran director and artist Dharmasena Pathiraja.

 10th Raigam Tele'es 2013

 The Press Conference for the 10th Raigam Tele Awards Ceremony was held on 11 February 2014 at the Sri Lanka Foundation Institute.
 For the first time, a Nominations Ceremony was held on 6 June 2014 at the BMICH.
 Honourable Minister for Cultural Affairs T.B.Ekanayake took part as the chief guest.
 The Awards ceremony was celebrated on 6 June 2014 at the Water's Edge with the participation of former Prime Minister and Senior Minister for Good Governance and Infrastructure Development Honorable Ratnasiri Wickramanayake as the chief guest.
 56 awards were given under five categories.
-In the best award category, Sumathi Award for the best teledrama actor was won by Jackson Anthony and the best teledrama actress was Nilukshi Fernando.
+In the best award category, the Sumathi Award for the best teledrama actor was won by Jackson Anthony and the best teledrama actress was Nilukshi Fernando.
 In the popular award category, Jagath Chamila won the most popular actor award, whereas Asha Edirisinghe won the most popular actress award.
 The Prathibha Prabha award was given to the veteran dramatist Jayalath Manoratne.
 Out of 46 awards given, the teledrama Appachchi won 9 awards, including best director, script and television series.